AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

-In the :ada:`Test_Child_Limitedness` procedure of the :ada:`Simple_Recs.Ext` package, we can use the :ada:`Rec_Derived` as a nonlimited type because its ancestor :ada:`Rec` is nonlimited in its full view.
-(Of course, if we uncomment the code in the :ada:`Test_Limitedness` procedure, compilation fails there because :ada:`Rec_Derived` is viewed as descending from a limited type.)
+In the :ada:`Test_Child_Limitedness` procedure of the :ada:`Simple_Recs.Ext` package, we can use the :ada:`Rec_Derived` as a nonlimited type because its ancestor :ada:`Rec` is nonlimited in its full view. ( :ref:`As we've learned before <Adv_Ada_Limited_And_Nonlimited_Full_View>`, if a limited type is nonlimited in its full view, we can copy objects of this type in the private part of the package specification or in the package body.)

+*Outside* of the package, both :ada:`Rec` and :ada:`Rec_Derived` types are limited types.
+Therefore, if we uncomment the code in the :ada:`Test_Limitedness` procedure, compilation fails there (because :ada:`Rec_Derived` is viewed as descending from a limited type).

 Deriving from tagged limited private types